 Food Huggers

 Nope.
 We’re not ready to throw out the browning avocado we just sliced open.
-These little silicone contraptions hug half-eaten avocados or freshly sliced citrus, cutting down on waste and ensuring they’ll be fresh enough for your next serving of avocado toast.
+These little silicone contraptions hug half-eaten avocados or sliced citrus, cutting down on waste and ensuring they’ll be fresh enough for your next serving of avocado toast.
 While you can apply these directly to food (they’re stretchy, so they stay on by gripping whatever is in them), you can also use them as lids for cans or other cylindrical containers.

-Stojo Box
+Stojo Boxes

 Even containers that nest within one another take up a lot of cabinet space, but what if you could collapse them all?
 Stojo took our organization dream and made it a reality.
 You may have heard of Stojo because they’re the makers of the famous collapsible coffee cup, and they’ve now ventured into storage boxes and bowls.
 Both are microwave and dishwasher safe, and although they’re not entirely plastic-free (the lids are rigid plastic), they are BPA- and BPS-free and can be recycled at the end of their lives.